 Partition Museum has been set up recently by the Punjab Heritage Tourism and Promotion Board and The Arts and Cultural Heritage Trust.
 It is the world’s first museum which was built on the partition.

 In 2015 some dedicated people decided to reshape this museum.
 After a lot of discussion with leading experts, scholars, historians, researchers, authors, filmmakers, journalists, etc, this museum was set up meticulously.
-In October 2016, this museum was opened for public, four gallery exhibitions were carried out and Chief Minister of Punjab inaugurated the museum.
+In October 2016, this museum was opened for the public, four gallery exhibitions were carried out and the Chief Minister of Punjab inaugurated the museum.

-Well if you are interested in the aerial view of the Amritsar city then check out the whole video below which was captured through the drone.
+Well if you are interested in the aerial view of Amritsar city then check out the whole video below which was captured through the drone.